info-telecom-strasbourg/codeGenerator/C/UnitTest/README.md

-# UnitTest library
+# UnitTest library for C

 ## Content
 This library allows you to run unit tests on your project.
 You will be able to check the good behaviour of your functions, by testing them one by one.

-This library gives you three macros :
+This library gives you variable way to check your test functions:
+- `TEST(function)` to run a classic test.
+- `TEST(function, timeout_millis)` to run a test with a timeout (in milliseconds).
+- `OTEST(function, expected_output_file)` to compare standard output with the given file.
+- `OTEST(function, expected_output_file, timeout_millis)` to compare standard output with the given file with a timeout (in milliseconds).

+In a test function, you can use these two functions :
+- `assert(expression)` to check that an expression is true
+- `assert_file(first_file, second_file) ` to check if first_file and second_file are identical.
+It can be text or binary files.

+**Warning** : assert and assert_file must be used in a test function checked by TEST or OTEST, otherwise it won't work!

+## Display in the terminal
+Here is what the tests will display in the terminal :
-- `TEST(test_function)` : It runs a test function.
-If the test is passed, it displays <span style="color: rgb(0,255,0)">Success</span> and the time taken by the function, otherwise, it displays <span style="color: rgb(255,0 ,0)">Failed</span> and exits the programm.
+- If a test passes, it displays <span style="color: rgb(0,255,0)">Success</span> and the time taken by the function
+- If in a test, an assertion is false, it displays <span style="color: rgb(255,0 ,0)">Failed</span> and exits the programm.
-- `TTEST(test_function, timeout)` : It has the same behaviour of the funtion `TEST()`, but,if the test function lasts longer than the timeout, it displays <span style="color: rgb(255,0 ,0)">Timeout</span>, the time out, and it exit the programm.
+- If a test lasts longer than the timeout, it displays <span style="color: rgb(255,0 ,0)">Timeout</span>, the time out, and it exit the programm.
-- `assert(expression)` : It has to be used in a test function.
-If the expression is true, it continues, but if the expression is false, the test is failed and the programm stops.
+- If compared files aren't equal, it displays that the files are <span style="color: rgb(255,0 ,0)">different</span>.
+- If you test the output, it displays that your expected_output_file is <span style="color: rgb(255,0 ,0)">different</span> from the real output.
+A *.log* file is created in order to see the real output, and understand the differences.

 ## Exemple of utilisation